 Ideally, the candidate would be able to start between November 1, 2022 and April 1, 2023, though later start dates may be considered.
 The project is for 2 years, with the possibility for extension depending on funding availability.
 Starting salary for a postdoc is $60,000 (i.e. directly upon completing a PhD), with increases based on relevant experience.
 Starting salary for an Associate Research Scientists (with at least 3 years of postdoc experience) is competitive and negotiable.
 Salary will also include competitive benefits, and support for travel to conferences will be provided.
 In person, remote (within select US states), and hybrid work is available.

 Working with us

 Good science isn’t done in a vacuum.
-Our projects are primarily team-based, both within our group and with our many external collaborators.
+Our projects are primarily team-based, both within our Yale group and with our many external collaborators.
 We strive to create a diverse and inclusive atmosphere and bring members into our team with unique and complementary skill sets.
-We work hard – especially during the pandemic – but remain flexible to the challenges in our lives, try to have fun, and celebrate successes.
-And beer, that’s good too.
+We are flexible to the challenges in our lives (e.g. time off, remote work), try to have fun, and celebrate successes.
+Read more about our team here.

 Yale University is an Affirmative Action/Equal Opportunity Employer.
 Yale values diversity among its students, staff, and faculty and strongly welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.